 Chapter 1173 of the Acts of 1973 strengthened the state campaign finance law and established the Office of Campaign and Political Finance.
 While the 1970s saw a push for reforms in campaign finance disclosure laws all across the country, portions of the campaign finance law were on the books in Massachusetts as early as 1884.
 Some of those original laws provide for restrictions on and protections for public employees and will be discussed later in this brochure.
-Significant changes to the law were made through Chapters 43 and 292 of the Acts of 1994.
-Many of these changes affect municipal candidates and are addressed in detail in this brochure.
+Significant changes to the law were made in 1994, 2009 and 2014.